-To assess the distribution and temporal evolution of the Late Miocene (8.2 Myr) peak, we studied the event at higher temporal resolution (Figure 2) at Site 757 and also at Site 926.
-A He flux peak beginning 8.2 Myr ago and with nearly identical relative magnitude (factor of ~4 above pre-event values) and duration (~1.5 Myr) is apparent at both sites.
+To assess the distribution and temporal evolution of the late Miocene (8.2 Myr ago) peak, we studied the event at higher temporal resolution (Fig. 2) at Site 757 and also at Site 926.
+A He flux peak beginning 8.2 Myr ago and with nearly identical relative magnitude (factor of $\sim$ 4 above pre-event values) and duration ( $\sim$ 1.5 Myr) is apparent at both sites.
 The only major distinction between the records is that the flux at Site 926 is about three times higher than at Site 757.
-This likely reflects the effects of sediment focusing, which is known to occur at Site 926 (ref 11).
-Given the similarity of the He peak at these two sites, and the fact that the peak does not correspond to dramatic changes in sediment composition or sedimentation rate (Supplementary Material) it seems unlikely that it is a sedimentation artefact.
-Furthermore, at both sites the flux peak corresponds to peaks in He concentration, He/He ratio, and He/non-carbonate fraction (Figure S1 in the Supplementary Material).
-These observations indicate an increase in the IDP flux.
-Thus we conclude that this He peak, like that in the Late Eocene, is a global signature of an IDP-producing astronomical event.
+This probably reflects the effects of sediment focusing, which is known to occur at Site 926 (ref 11).
+Given the similarity of the He peak at these two sites, and the fact that the peak does not correspond to dramatic changes in sediment composition or sedimentation rate (Supplementary Information), it seems unlikely that it is a sedimentation artefact.
+Furthermore, at both sites the flux peak corresponds to peaks in He concentration, He/He ratio and He/non-carbonate fraction (Supplementary Fig. S1).
+These observations indicate an increase in the IDP flux9.
+Thus we conclude that this He peak, like that in the late Eocene, is a global signature of an IDP-producing astronomical event.

-While the Late Miocene and Late Eocene ${}^{3}$ He peaks are similar in duration and magnitude (Figure 1), there is one important difference.
-Unlike the Late Eocene with its two large impact craters that demand an increase in the large body flux coincident with the IDP spike, no Late Miocene craters have yet been found.
-Apparently the Late Miocene event was not accompanied by an asteroid or comet shower.
+Although the late Miocene and late Eocene He peaks are similar in duration and magnitude (Fig. 1), there is one important difference.
+Unlike the late Eocene with its two large impact craters that demand an increase in the large body flux coincident with the IDP spike, no late Miocene craters have yet been found.
+Apparently the late Miocene event was not accompanied by an asteroid or comet shower.
 This suggests the need for a mechanism capable of increasing the flux of IDPs striking Earth without affecting the flux of larger bodies.
-A likely candidate is the disruption of the D > 150 km asteroid that produced the Veritas family, a cluster of fragments on similar orbits at 3.17 AU.
-The Veritas event was the largest asteroid disruption in the last $10^{8}$ years (refs 5,12); resulting collisions still produce as much as 10% of all Solar System near-ecliptic dust13-15.
-The age of the family, $8.3 \pm 0.5$ Myr ago was determined by tracking the orbits of Veritas family members backwards in time to their formation (for details, see

-Figure S4 in the Supplementary Material), and coincides with the onset of the Late Miocene He spike.
+A likely candidate is the disruption of the diameter D > 150 kmasteroid that produced the Veritas family, a cluster of fragments on similar orbits at 3.17 AU.
+The Veritas event was the largest asteroid disruption in the past 10 yr (refs 5, 12); resulting collisions still produce as much as 10% of all Solar System near-ecliptic dust13-15.
+The age of the family, $8.3 \pm 0.5$ Myr (ref.
+5) was determined by tracking the orbits of Veritas family members backwards in time to their formation (for details, see Supplementary Fig. S4), and coincides with the onset of the late Miocene He spike.